Literature Reviews

 • Any weaknesses or areas of controversy

-Julie Dobre, UX Researcher and Strategist at ICF, recommends keeping track of sources you choose not to use as well, in her article for UXBooth
+Julie Dobre, UX Researcher and Strategist, recommends keeping track of sources you choose not to use as well, in her article for UXBooth

 “If a source lacks valuable information, copy the URL to the bottom of your table and provide a short sentence to summarize the article for yourself and why you did not extract information from it.
 Provide a code like ‘No Info’ so you can sort them out.
 This will allow you to capture the full breadth of your research effort.
 It may also prove useful if, as your research develops, you realize that you may have overlooked something valuable and you want to reread a source, or if a source has very basic information that you later realize may be valuable to junior team members.
 It is also a useful way to keep yourself on task.”